apache/flink/docs/dev/table/tableApi.md

         <span class="label label-primary">Batch</span> <span class="label label-primary">Streaming</span>
       </td>
       <td>
-        <p>Similar to the INSERT INTO clause in a SQL query.
-Performs a insertion into a registered output table.</p>
+        <p>Similar to the `INSERT INTO` clause in a SQL query, the method performs an insertion into a registered output table.
+The `executeInsert()` method will immediately submit a Flink job which execute the insert operation.</p>

         <p>Output tables must be registered in the TableEnvironment (see <a href="common.html#connector-tables">Connector tables</a>).
 Moreover, the schema of the registered table must match the schema of the query.</p>

 {% highlight scala %}
 val orders: Table = tableEnv.from("Orders")
-orders.insertInto("OutOrders")
+orders.executeInsert("OutOrders")
 {% endhighlight %}
       </td>
     </tr>